adamw00/WebCrawler-Hackathon/README.md

 # WebCrawler Hackathon
 Basic web application that will crawl a given webpage and provide the user all of the images of the given website.
-  HTML for webpage
+HTML for webpage (frontend)
-Java for webcrawling and recursion through Website sub-links
+Java for webcrawling and recursion through Website sub-links (backend)